danog/MadelineProtoDocs/old_docs/API_docs_v103/constructors/inputPrivacyKeyStatusTimestamp.md

 ---
 title: inputPrivacyKeyStatusTimestamp
-description: Privacy key status timestamp
+description: Whether we can see the exact last online timestamp of the user
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputPrivacyKeyStatusTimestamp